-The Office of Graduate and Professional Education expects you to be scrupulous in documenting the work of others and to follow the formatting guidelines listed in this manual.
+The Graduate College expects you to be scrupulous in documenting the work of others and to follow the formatting guidelines listed in this manual.
 We expect that all sources cited in your text will be carefully listed in your references.
 Names and dates must be accurate and consistent in both locations.
 You may title your references section either "References" or "Bibliography" as you prefer, but do not use Works Cited unless every source in your list is actually cited in yourtext.